dylan-chong/engr201-assignments/Case Study.md

 Multiple sources recommend that staff should be careful when opening email attachments, especially when the email was sent from an unfamiliar or suspicious source \[15][17].
-This is because ransomware, potentially including Wannacry \[1][17], can be introduced to a computer through phishing attacks involving email attachments - opening the email attachments could cause the randsomware to be introduced.
+This is because ransomware, potentially including WannaCry \[1][17], can be introduced to a computer through phishing attacks involving email attachments - opening the email attachments could cause the ransomware to be introduced.
 Making staff are aware of these types of emails could reduce the probability of infection via email attachments.

 ## Disable the SMB v1 Protocol

-Both Wannacry and NotPetya exploit a vulnerability in the SMB v1 protocol to spread themselves to multiple computers \[13]\[14][18].
-According to Microsoft, SMB v1 is almost 30 years old and was not designed to follow modern security standards.
+Both WannaCry and NotPetya exploit a vulnerability in the SMB v1 protocol to spread themselves to multiple computers \[13]\[14][18].
+According to Microsoft [21], SMB v1 is almost 30 years old and was not designed to follow modern security standards.
 Later versions of SMB use several methods/protocols to make these versions of SMB much more secure [21].

 It is highly recommended that SMB v1 should be disabled to improve the security of Windows systems \[3][21].
 Instructions on how to disable the protocol can be